wnielson/Plex-Remote-Transcoder/README.md

 A distributed transcoding backend for Plex.

-At the present, this is really just a working proof-of-concept.
-More testing and development is still needed, so please help by reporting bugs or with pull-requests.
+Please help by reporting bugs or with pull-requests.

 For those interested in testing this out quickly, I've put together a step by step guide for getting this working on two Ubuntu machines.
 You can find the